Author Belsebuub initially envisioned, implemented, and developed Mysticweb in 2001 before closing the site in 2005.

 In 1999 a few months prior to Rabolu passing away, Belsebuub founded a new organization in Australia called The Gnostic Movement which was amalgamated with the Australian UCGM branch in 2000.

-At this time Belsebuub considered what would be the best way to get the study of Gnosis out to a wider community, and looked toward the internet as an opportunity to reach a global audience.
+At this time Belsebuub considered what would be the best way to get the study of Gnosis out to a wider community, and looked to the internet as an opportunity to reach a global audience.
 To accomplish this, Belsebuub initially registered the domain ‘gnosticmovement.com’.
 It became clear however, that his fledgling organization would have more chance to succeed if given time to grow and become established using a name that would have a broader appeal.
 As a result of this decision, Belsebuub registered the domain ‘Mysticweb.org’, a name that would be used as the online presence of The Gnostic Movement for many years to come.

 The main purpose Mysticweb fulfilled was offering free online spiritual courses to anyone in the world with access to a computer.
 After beginning in 2001 with courses in general mystical studies, Belsebuub decided to reorganize the course material into subject-based courses.
 In 2001 he wrote the Astral Travel and Dreams course week-by-week, releasing a new topic each week in PDF format until there was a complete course at the end of 8 weeks (the course was later revamped to last 9 weeks).
 In the same manner he authored A Course in Self-Discovery in 2001, releasing a new topic each week until after 8 weeks there was a complete self-knowledge course.
 Belsebuub wrote the Journey to Enlightenment course (later to become the Esoteric Wisdom course) in 2002.